Opinion | DeSantis’s latest brilliant Florida pandemic idea? A mask-shunning, vaccine-skeptical, ivermectin-promoting surgeon general.

 And while Ladapo emphasizes the inability of vaccines to fully stop the virus’s spread — true enough — he has long omitted the obvious: The unvaccinated get much sicker with covid-19 and die from it far more often than the vaccinated.
 Finally, earlier this month, Ladapo acknowledged as much to a state Senate committee.
 And yet he wouldn’t answer yes or no to this question: Is the vaccine effective?

-Ladapo may have particularly endeared himself to DeSantis with his disdain for wearing masks.
+Ladapo might have particularly endeared himself to DeSantis with his disdain for wearing masks.
 In October, visiting the office of state Sen. Tina Polsky (D) to discuss his confirmation, Ladapo refused to wear a mask even after she repeatedly asked him to wear one, explaining that she had a serious medical condition.
 Polsky later disclosed that she has breast cancer.

 Polsky told me recently that she said to Ladapo: “‘You can leave now.
 I know everything I need to know.’”
 Reflecting on the moment, she noted, “I don’t think you can run the Department of Health for 22 million Floridians by being a maverick or a rebel.”